|5-12.001||Establishment and Purpose|

 5-12.530 - Litigation Procedures; Draft Complaints

-Referral packages from the environmental agencies frequently include draft complaints.
-In direct referral cases (see USAM 5-1.310), the United States Attorney is not bound by the form of such a draft complaint, but a well drafted complaint can be helpful in expediting the initiation of an action.
-In order to avoid the necessity of redrafting complaints in such cases, United States Attorneys should cooperate closely with local agency counsel and advise them as to local practice and the customary local forms of complaints.
-In cases requiring the approval of the Assistant Attorney General, a draft complaint furnished by the client agency also may be used, or a new draft may be prepared by the Environmental Enforcement Section.
-Because formats vary from district to district, Environmental Enforcement Section attorneys often will seek guidance from the United States Attorney prior to drafting a complaint.
-W hether an agency draft is used or a new draft is generated by the Environmental Enforcement Section, once a complaint has been approved and signed by the Assistant Attorney General, it may not be altered prior to filing without the express approval of the Chief of the Environmental Enforcement Section.
+Referral packages from the environmental agencies may include draft complaints.
+The United States Attorney is not bound by the form of such a draft complaint, but a well-drafted complaint can be helpful in expediting the initiation of an action.
+Whether an agency draft is used or a new draft is generated, once a complaint has been approved by the approving official, it may not be altered prior to filing without the express approval of the official.

 5-12.531 - Lis Pendens and the Recording of Judgments